12 Research Opportunities in Mechanical Engineering for High School Students

 11. MSOE's Women in Engineering

 The Milwaukee School of Engineering’s (MSOE) Women in Engineering summer program offers female students entering 10th through 12th grades the chance to explore multiple engineering disciplines, including mechanical engineering.
-Led by MSOE faculty and MSOE female engineering students, students participate in various hands-on engineering projects.
-The program hopes to teach its students how to apply their skills and knowledge to the real world, while also promoting female opportunities in a male-dominated field.
+Led by MSOE faculty and women engineering students, this program offers various engineering projects.
+The program aims to teach you how to apply your skills and knowledge to the real world while supporting girls in a male-dominated field.

 Cost: $950